kristofmulier/kicad_designators/README.md

 <img width="250" src="https://github.com/kristofmulier/kicad_designators/assets/19362684/2ea1db79-e75f-4fc9-8bc1-94ba0cb5dbd8">

+&nbsp;<br>
-> Close your KiCAD project, make a backup and ONLY THEN run this script.
+> IMPORTANT: Close your KiCAD project, make a backup and ONLY THEN run this script.

 Now, run the script with the `-s` or `--show` parameter: